Ashwagandha: benefits, dosage, contraindications

 Anti-inflammatory

-In laboratory settings, an Ashwagandha root extract has shown anti-inflammatory properties in cartilage taken from patients with chronic arthritis following moderate inhibition of nitric oxide release.
-Additionally, in mice subjected to stress, the reduction in observed macrophage activity during stress seems to be significantly reduced by oral ingestion of Ashwagandha at relatively low doses.
+In the laboratory, a root extract of Ashwagandha demonstrated anti-inflammatory properties in cartilage taken from patients with chronic arthritis following a moderate inhibition of nitric oxide release.
+On the other hand, in stressed mice, the observed reduction in macrophage activity during stress appears to be significantly reduced by oral ingestion of Ashwagandha at relatively low doses.

-Animal and human studies indicate that Ashwagandha or its constituents could improve memory.
-This improvement might be due to the restoration of connections between nerve cells in the brain, or a strengthening of the myelin sheath, which surrounds and protects nerves.
-Furthermore, in the lab, withanolides, components of Ashwagandha, have shown an ability to inhibit an enzyme called cholinesterase, involved in brain function.
-It is worth noting that cholinesterase inhibitors are often used in treating neurodegenerative diseases, such as Alzheimer's disease.
-However, research in humans is mainly limited to subjects suffering from cognitive disorders, anxiety, or bipolar disorders.
+Studies in animals and humans indicate that Ashwagandha or its constituents may improve memory.
+This improvement could be due to the restoration of connections between nerve cells in the brain, or to strengthening of the myelin sheath, which surrounds and protects the nerves.
+In addition, in laboratory studies, withanolides, components of Ashwagandha, have shown the ability to inhibit an enzyme called cholinesterase, which is involved in brain function.
+It should be noted that cholinesterase inhibitors are often used in the treatment of neurodegenerative diseases, such as Alzheimer's disease.
+However, research in humans is mainly limited to subjects suffering from cognitive disorders, anxiety, or bipolar disorder.
 It is not yet clearly established whether Ashwagandha can also improve memory in healthy individuals.

 Usages associés

-Ashwagandha has been used safely in clinical trials for a period of up to 12 weeks.
-Often the extract is standardized to 2% or 5% Withanolides.
+Ashwagandha has been used safely in clinical trials for periods of up to 12 weeks.
+Often the extract is standardized to 2% or 5% withanolides.

 Interactions